Learn Salem’s History

 1719

-Salem’s first almshouse was constructed on Broad Street adjacent to Broad Street Cemetery.
+Salem’s first almshouse was constructed on Broad Street adjacent to Broad Street Cemetery to provide “indoor relief” or institutionalized housing to Salem’s poorer residents.

 1727-1729

-The Georgian-style Ropes Mansion is built in Salem.
+The Georgian-style Ropes Mansion was built on Essex Street in Salem for merchant Samuel Barnard.

 1733